therockingchair/technicaltest-flip/README.md

 ### Run instructions for Android:

-• Have an Android emulator running (quickest way to get started), or a device connected.
+- Have an Android emulator or a device connected.
-• `yarn android`
+- `yarn android`

 ### Run instructions for iOS:

-• `cd ios && pod install`
+- `cd ios && pod install`
-• `yarn ios`
+- `yarn ios`